gvwilson/sensibleadventures/maddy-roo/outline.md

 -   The good ones are losing
     -   And then a hole suddenly opens up to trap one of them
     -   Shaper Leaf has arrived (FIXME: how?)
--   Patience is carried away by the two flying drones toward Heck
+-   Patient is carried away by the two flying drones toward Heck

 ## Chapter 17: The Beginning